 14 Things You Should Never Clean with Windex

 “Do not use Windex on leather furniture; its alcohol content can cause permanent discoloration,” advises Bailey Wesley, crew leader at the Ann Arbor, Michigan-based Housekeeping Associates.
 Instead, Wesley recommends using Weiman Leather Cleaner & Conditioner or a damp microfiber cloth for cleaning without any accidental staining.
-Find out the things you should never clean with a Swiffer.
-But there is one thing Swiffer is great at cleaning that you haven’t thought about before.
+Plus, check out this leather repair guide for simple, DIY fix for tears and holes.

 “I often see homeowners make this big mistake: they clean their art pieces framed in plexiglass with original Windex,” says Maria Brophy, owner of Brophy Art Gallery in San Clemente, California.
 “Windex with ammonia will ruin the plexiglass.”
 Instead, she recommends cleaning the way it’s done in her gallery: apply a little soap and water on to Quickie General Purpose Microfiber Cleansing Cloths to gently wipe down (and then dry) the plexiglass frame.
 Or you could try Windex Ammonia-free Glass Cleaner.

 “In my experience, Windex does not work well on soap scum buildup on a glass shower door,” says Maria Mendoza, branch manager, Housekeeping Associates.
 “Instead, use a Mr. Clean Magic Eraser with Dow Scrubbing Bubbles and/or vinegar to remove buildup.”
 While Magic Erasers are amazing, you’ll want to avoid cleaning these 10 things with one.